alpken/A_B_Testing_Kaggle_Dst/README.md

 ## Business Problem

 A company ran two simultaneous ad campaigns — **Control** and **Test** — and needs to decide which to scale.
-Raw purchase numbers are nearly identical (15,683 vs. 15,637), so the decision requires deeper funnel and cost analysis, not just a headline metric comparison.
+Raw purchase numbers are nearly identical, so the decision requires deeper funnel and cost analysis, not just a headline metric comparison.

 ---